shijithpk/patents_2015/README.md

 **inventor_Indian** column has TRUE/FALSE values based on whether the search string "*nationality: IN*" is found in the respective cell of the **applicant_unparsed** column.
 This is how I found whether an inventor is Indian or not.
 Same goes for the **applicant_Indian** column.

-**inventor.address.1st** has the addresses of the inventors who got first mention in the respective cell of the **inventor.address.actual column**, in case there's more than one inventor.
+**inventor.address.1st** has the addresses of the inventors who got first mention in the respective cell of the **inventor.address.actual** column, in case there's more than one inventor.
 This column's useful for finding out which CSIR & DRDO labs were responsible for most of their parent organisation's patents.

 **applicant.name.1st** has the name of the inventor who gets first mention in the respective cell of the **applicant.name.actual** column.
 This column was used to find out which organisation had the most patents granted to Indian inventors.